DavisDaddy/sta032/upenn_intro.md

 --------

-Numeric objects are double-precision by default, but it's possible to create truly integer-valued objects in R.  Here are some examples:
+Numeric objects are double-precision by default, but it's possible to create truly integer-valued objects in R.  If you add an `L` to a numeric literal, you force it to be an integer.
+And some functions in R produce integer-valued results by default.
+Here are some examples:

 ```r